-On the front panel of all system configurations is a Control Panel providing push button system controls and LED indicators for several system features, and an I/O Panel providing USB ports and a video connector.
+All system configurations will include a Control Panel on the front of the system providing push button system controls and LED indicators for several system features.
+Systems configured with eight 3.5" hard drive bays or up to sixteen 2.5" hard drive bays will also include an I/O Panel providing additional system I/O features.
 This section describes the features and functions of both front panel options.